 So, will I buy Metzeler Karoo Street again?

-Yes I will.
-For as long as gravel, rocks, woods and mountain roads appeals to me, the need to have a compromise, or a true dual sport tire will prevail.
+Well, future will tell.
+As long as gravel, rocks, woods and mountain roads appeals to me, I need to have a compromise, or a dual sport tire will prevail.
 My riding style demands good road performance.
 My age demands high safety on wet surfaces.

 All this considered, with a minus on front tire noise, Karoo Street is this far the best tire set I’ve had.

-Was the reading any good?
-Helpful?
+Was the reading helpful?
 Comments welcome!
 More motorcycle related blogs.